nicklockwood/iRate/README.md

     @property (nonatomic, copy) NSString *remindButtonLabel;

 The button label for the button the user presses if they don't want to rate the app immediately, but do want to be reminded about it in future.
-Set this to nil if you don't want to display the remind me button - e.g. if you don't have space on screen.
+Set this to `@""` if you don't want to display the remind me button - e.g. if you don't have space on screen.

     @property (nonatomic, assign) BOOL useAllAvailableLanguages;